-- A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved; - A note of any action taken, decisions reached and the outcome.
+- a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.

-Records of concern, copies of referrals, invitations to child protection conferences, core groups and reports will be stored on the child's file whether an electronic or paper system is used.
+We will continue to keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
+This includes instances where referrals were or were not made to another agency such as the Children's Advice and Duty Service or the Prevent programme.
+Invitations to child protection conferences, core groups and all other multi-agency meetings and minutes taken at these will be stored on the child's file whether an electronic or paper system is used.
 All our safeguarding records will include; a chronology, contents front cover and will record significant events in the child's life.